Can Microsoft® Project Be Used for Agile Projects?

 Story point totals roll up.

 The Agile schedule will also require two summary tasks: Sprints and Features.
 Under Sprints, enter the expected number of sprints, including the name and duration of the sprint, and link them in sequential or finish to start order.
 Then list the features under Features summary task.
 Make each of the features a milestone, by indicating a zero duration.
-By default the features will all be in Backlog.
-To assign a feature to a specific sprint, select the sprint number in the Sprint dropdown.
-Also, when you assign a feature to a sprint, set a finish-to- start predecessor to that sprint so the expected finish date of each feature will be known.
-When tracking the project, if one or more features is not completed in a specific sprint, it is easy to just update the sprint number and the predecessor to move those features to another sprint.
+By default, the features will all be in Backlog.
+To assign a feature to a specific sprint, select the sprint number in the Sprint drop-down.
+Also, when you assign a feature to a sprint, set a finish-to-start predecessor to that sprint so the expected finish date of each feature will be known.
+When tracking the project, if one or more features are not completed in a specific sprint, it is easy to just update the sprint number and the predecessor to move those features to another sprint.

 Build a resource pool with real or generic resources.
 Be sure to include a rate per resource and other know attributes such as Calendar, Max Units, Group, and Rate.
 Once you have the resource sheet complete, assign the resources to each sprint and indicate the percentage of time that they will be working on the Sprint.
 Since there is a rate per resource, Microsoft Project will multiply the duration by the percentage allocation time for each resource and then by the resource rate.
 It will then summarize each resource cost per sprint to provide a total cost per sprint, which in turn can be rolled up to show the total cost of the project.